-- Fire hazards on surface due to leaking gas
+- Fire hazards on the surface due to leaking gas

 - Damage to reputation

-The cost to repair the SCVF or GM can escalate due to other hidden or unknown sources of gas that may communicate with the existing channels.
+The cost to repair a surface casing vent flow (SCVF) or gas migration (GM) can escalate due to other hidden or unknown sources of gas that may communicate with the existing channels.
 Other complications may arise including the combination of multiple gas sources, the relevant gas zone being tight or fragile, or the use of improper placement techniques and non-ideal cement systems.
-These complications result in poor success rates which generate additional costs for the client, and in certain cases, lead to secondary job failures.
+These complications result in reduced success rates which generate additional costs for the client, and in some instances, lead to secondary job failures.

-The main purpose of cementing is to form a permanent seal between the borehole wall and the casing.
+The primary purpose of cementing is to form a permanent seal between the borehole wall and the casing.
 Good mud displacement practices are necessary to avoid mud channels in the cemented annulus which helps prevent gas flow and aids in attaining better cement bonds.
-Other factors affecting displacement efficiency and hole cleaning include centralization, pipe movement, spacer and preflush design, cement system selection and displacement rates.
+Other factors affecting displacement efficiency and hole cleaning include centralization, pipe movement, spacer or preflush design, cement system selection and displacement rates.

-SCVFs detected on the backside of the inner casing can be an indication of fluid or gas migration and movement within the annulus.
-This movement may be caused by a number sources and factors which are hard to be identified.
-Significant time and effort may be required to identify all the sources causing the migration.
+An SCVF detected on the backside of the inner casing can be an indication of fluid or gas migration and movement within the annulus.
+The cause of this movement may be by many sources and factors which are hard to identify.
+Significant time and effort may be required to identify all the sources producing the migration.

 Much of the SCVFs or sustained pressure on the surface casing are the result of events occurring to the cement sheath post-set.
-All activities planned within the wellbore life should be considered when designing a cement program as cement sheath damage can occur during cement placement, completion activities, well work-over operations or production.
-With this in mind, completion and drilling engineers must work together with the service companies to meet the requirements from the beginning of the well planning stage to ensure formation isolation is achieved.
+We should consider all activities planned within the wellbore life when designing a cement program as cement sheath damage can occur during cement placement, completion activities, well work-over operations or production.
+With this in mind, completion and drilling engineers must work together with the service companies to meet the requirements from the beginning of the well planning stage to ensure that we achieve formation isolation.

 Gas migration typically occurs when gas flows through mud channels and filter cake deposits.
 Also, this can happen when shrinkage takes place as the cement transitions from its plastic state into a hardened state.
-As the cement shrinks, it pulls away from the mud filter cake and/or from the casing, leaving a micro channel for gas to flow through.
-This may allow dry gas to flow through the moist channel of mud cake causing it to dry and to shrink, leaving an even larger flow channel.
-Shrinkage of 1% to 3% has been reported using different methods (annular ring mold and liner bar mold).
-In general, cement shrinkage is directly related to the calcium silicate crystals that form during hardening, thus this is can be reduced or prevented by adding or using specific cementing materials and expanding agents in the cement design.
+As the cement shrinks, it pulls away from the mud filter cake, and it can also lose contact with the casing, leaving a microchannel for gas to flow through.
+A lack of seal may allow dry gas to flow through the moist channel of mud cake causing it to dry and to shrink, leaving an even larger flow channel.
+Shrinkage of 1% to 3% have been reported using different methods (annular ring mold and liner bar mold).
+In general, cement shrinkage directly relates to the calcium silicate crystals that form during hardening.
+Thus, this can be reduced or prevented by adding or using specific cementing materials and expanding agents in the cement design.

-Even when a primary cement job is performed correctly and post-job analysis has confirmed that all steps of the process have been done according to the plan, the cement seal may slowly show failures or form internal cracks after days or years of well production.
-This is caused by various stresses implicated on the cement sheath.
+Even when we perform a primary cement job correctly, and post-job analysis has confirmed that all steps of the process are entirely according to the plan, the cement seal may slowly show failures or form internal cracks after days or years of well production.
+The cause of this deterioration is by various stresses implicated on the cement sheath.
 During the completion or production stage of the well, cyclic events may occur that can affect the cement sheath integrity through the effects of pressure, temperature, and remediation procedures.

-The fluid flow can often be observed days after the cement job is performed.
-In most cases the flow volume starts very small and can easily be bled off, but the problem may increase with the time.
+The fluid flow can often be observed days after we perform the cement job.
+In most cases, the flow volume starts very small and can easily be bled off, but the problem may increase with time.
 Even abandoned wells can eventually leak.
 Again, the procedures used for well abandonments have not changed much in the last 20 years.
-The process typically includes a bridge plug with cement on top, or a simple squeezing of a balanced cement plug.
+The process typically includes a bridge plug with cement on top or a simple squeezing of a balanced cement plug.
 The abrasive jetting solution along with a properly planned cement squeeze can make a difference in changing these statistics over time.

 Abrasive Jetting and Cement Squeeze Solution

-Another common procedure to remedy a SCVF is milling and under-reaming.
+Another standard procedure to remedy a SCVF issue is milling and under-reaming.
 This provides the desired full coverage of the zone by cutting out a section of casing.
 The downfalls to milling and under-reaming are the cost of steel cutting and the complication of the operation.
-In certain cases, the process is not as desirable as cutting a complete section of casing out since this makes it difficult for re-entry.
+In some instances, the process is not as desirable as cutting a complete section of casing out since this makes it difficult for re-entry.